Nthangi/ChristoffelMenuAppv2/README.md

 Press 'w' in the terminal

 # Run on Android/iOS
 Press 'a' or 'i' in the terminal

-App Screens

-Home Screen: Welcome page with navigation

-Add Dish Screen: Form with input fields and course picker

-Menu List Screen: Scrollable list of menu items with remove options